lfn-cnti/certification/TEST-CATEGORIES.md

 # Conformance Test Categories
 The CNF Conformance program validates interoperability of CNF **workloads** supplied by multiple different vendors orchestrated by Kubernetes **platforms** that are supplied by multiple different vendors.
 The goal is to provide an open source test suite to enable both open and closed source CNFs to demonstrate conformance and implementation of best practices.
-For more detailed CLI documentation see the [usage document.](https://github.com/cncf/cnf-conformance/blob/main/USAGE.md)

 ## Compatability Tests
 #### CNFs should work with any Certified Kubernetes product and any CNI-compatible network that meet their functionality requirements.
 The CNF Conformance Suite validates this: